 6) Let the Liquor Go

-Set your nicest holiday table or buffet, and identify the service pieces you chose not to use this year or no longer need.
-There will probably be more than you think!
-Really make the effort to set aside the ones that don’t make the cut.
+Use your favorite items to set a holiday table or buffet, and set aside the pieces you chose not to use this year or no longer need.

 Are you downsizing your belongings and looking forward to a smaller, more manageable space?
 Let us know what you’re up to!
 We can give you free tools and resources to get you started, and introduce you to qualified, helpful people in your area to step in when you need them.